HOW TO PAY YOUR TUITION

 CLC Payment Plan

-- The remaining balance is due at the start of mid-term.
+- The remaining balance is due by the 25th business day of the term.

 - A $30 fee applies to this option.